Episode 200 Part 3: The Number One Challenge in Project Management Today (Free)

 - Mark Horstman - www.managertools.com

-- Jack Ferraro - www.myprojectadvisor.com [Update: Link is no longer available]
+- Jack Ferraro - www.myprojectadvisor.com [Update: The web page is no longer available so we removed the link]

 - Lindsay Scott - www.arraspeople.co.uk